pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-github-webhooks-with-pulumi/index.md

   [random.org](https://www.random.org/) to do so, but any random string will suffice.
 We'll use this string to validate that the request came from GitHub.
-- pulumi-events: I only care about `pull_request` events, so I picked "Let me select individual events" and then checked "Pull requests" and unchecked the other event types.
+- Events: I only care about `pull_request` events, so I picked "Let me select individual events" and then checked "Pull requests" and unchecked the other event types.
 - Active: Since we want GitHub to deliver events, we'll keep this